Stay tuned for more info.

-Hottie Inc. Company History:
+Hottie Electrics Company History:

-I came home with about ten toasters and strong determination to build a guitar amp.
+I came home with about ten vintage toasters and strong determination to build a guitar amp.
 I decided to call the amps “Hotties.”
 The first prototypes were crudely built but sounded killer.
 I sent one to my friend who lives in Atlanta.
 He’s a professional musician.
 Of course, he loved it.
 I made a few more for myself and other friends.
 My toaster amp quickly became popular.
 Hottie Amplifiers Inc. was born soon after that.

 Hottie Guitars® are built for tone, sustain, and maximum resonance.
 We source the finest woods to build one-piece bodies and one-piece necks that are matched, voiced, and balanced to transfer the energy and nuance from your hands to the amplifier.

 Hottie Guitars® have been very well-reviewed by Guitar Player®, Premier Guitar®, Vintage Guitar®, Guitar World®, and other prominent magazines.
 They’ve been highlighted in Rolling Stone®, Maxim®, etc … and have been in the hands of a few of today’s most influential guitarists.
-You’ll soon see them on the new TBS sitcom “The Wedding Band”.

-We’re Hottie Inc. We Update, Innovate, Hot-Rod, and Mod.
+We’re Hottie®.
+We Update, Innovate, Hot-Rod, and Mod.